Trouble at the Wedding

 Christian DuQuesne is an impoverished duke.
 He’s determined to stop the wedding – not because he wants Annabel for himself, but because Annabel’s uncle will pay him half a million dollars if he can do it.
 He starts out cautioning Annabel about the truth of British marriages, perhaps exaggerating a bit in the process.
 But he can’t deny that he’s attracted to her as well.
 He tells her he’ll fill her in on the secret rules of British marriage, and meets her secretly.
 But matters get a little out of hand the night before the wedding, when they both get a little drunk on Mississippi moonshine and share a – ahem – steamy encounter in the ship’s steam room.
 The resolute Annabel is still determined to go through with the wedding, until Christian objects at the ceremony – in a way that implies that he and Annabel have been intimate.
 Rumsford calls off the wedding, and Annabel is humiliated.

-Now, Christian is eligible, available, and sorely in need to Annabel’s fortune.
+Now, Christian is eligible, available, and sorely in need of Annabel’s fortune.
 One would think he’d offer for her himself, but he’s of the “I’ve had a tragic marriage in the past so I’m never marrying again” school.
 He suggests a fake engagement to Annabel, but she has a better idea: She’ll become his ward, and he will agree to launch her into London society.

 From this point, matters proceed more or less as you’d suppose, with Annabel living in Christian’s sister’s home, attending ton events, and generally making Christian jealous and horny as hell.
 It eventually resolves about in the way you’d think as well, though it takes Christian some time to experience his Come to Jesus moment.